Companies that develop and retain superior employees are making more money with fewer employees.

 - If I’m an employee who wants to earn more, I’d invest in my own leadership development now.
 Sure, it might take 5 hard years before it starts to pay off, but if I don’t, I’ll be 5 years behind my toughest competitors in 5 years.

-There are 50 years of research into employee and leadership development.
+There are 50 years of research into leadership development.
 If you align business strategy with a talent strategy, extraordinary things can happen.
-Coaching can make it happen.

 What side of this chart do you want to be on in 5 years?